sjn4048/Chalaoshi_CrawlAndAnalysis/README.md

 A Windows application for data in http://chalaoshi.cn with search engine and auto analysis.

-Third stage function:(to be finished):
+Third stage function:(still working on):

 Provide fuzzy search (which is very weak in the latest version); Auto connection to http://jwbinfosys.zju.edu.cn/